Welcome to Orukami – The Paper Art Studio. Home of bespoke Origami sculptures and installations.

-I have passionately shared my understanding of Origami, its simplicity and profoundness with thousands of enthusiasts.
-I’ve had the privilege of interacting with all ages, special interest groups, the convalescing and the terminal, the students and the scholars through Origami.
-And, at places ranging from remote rural regions to posh corporate offices.
+I have passionately shared my understanding of Origami with thousands of enthusiasts all over the world.
+I’ve had the privilege of interacting with all ages, special interest groups, the convalescing and, even the terminal, through Origami.
+And, at places ranging from remote rural regions to upscale corporate offices.
 Teaching Origami is a fulfilling activity.
 It has taught me to be compassionate and patient.
 Each session is a new opportunity to light a spark.

 I have lived in Mumbai (India) and Lodz (Poland) but keep traveling to different countries for Origami art events.

-I hope you enjoy my musings, renditions, original sculptures and diagrams for a few favorite Origami designs.
+Have fun going through my musings, renditions, original sculptures and instructions for a few favourite Origami designs!